mylesieong/code_library/git_lib.md

 1. `git stash`
 1. `git stash pop @stash{x}|drop @stash{x}|list`
 1. `git stash show @stash{x} -p`

-## Using Refs
-1. Refs is the internal system that git uses to alias commits under the hook of branchs and tags
-1. `git show master` equals `git show refs/heads/master` (the former is actually the wrapper of the latter)
-1. Look into .git/refs and all the refs structure can be found there

 # Gerrit
 * Gerrit is based on git.
 Similar to gitlab.
 Its goal is to add a CI layer and a Review System in a git host.